-In 2.x, the ha.conf configuration file has been replaced by the cluster configuration database.
-The cluster configuration database is automatically copied to all nodes in the pool.
-See the IRIS FailSafe Version 2 Administrator's Guide for information about configuring a 2.x system.
+In 2.1.x, the ha.conf configuration file has been replaced by the cluster database.
+The cluster database is automatically copied to all nodes in the pool.
+See the IRIS FailSafe Version 2 Administrator's Guide for information about configuring a 2.1x system.

-If you require new resource types, you will create them using either the FailSafe Cluster Manager GUI (graphical user interface) or the cmgr(1m) (cluster_mgr) command.
+If you require new resource types, you will create them using either the FailSafe Cluster Manager GUI (graphical user interface) or the cmgr(1M) command.
 See Chapter 4, "Defining a New Resource Type".

-You may be able to reuse the following monitoring information from the 1.2 ha.conf file with regard to 2.x resource types:
+You may be able to reuse the following monitoring information from the 1.2 ha.conf file with regard to 2.1.x resource types:

 - start-monitor-time

-- lmon-probe-time
+- lmon-probe-time (equivalent in 2.1 to the monitor script's interval parameter)

 - lmon-timeout

-Note: All 2.x time-outs are in milliseconds.
+Note: All 2.1.x time-outs are in milliseconds.

-The following examples show information (in bold) that is used in the 1.2 ha.conf file and reused when creating a new resource type in 2.x.
+The following examples show information (in bold) that is used in the 1.2 ha.conf file and reused when creating a new resource type in 2.1.x.